orazioscavo13/FileSystemService/README.md

 The project has been successfully tested on Glassfish Server 4.1 on ArchLinux, it may not work properly on some other platform.

-NB: Depending on the web server u may need to change the port to the REST service in the frontend and in the RequestSender used by LoadGeneratorServlet (default is 43636):
+NB: Depending on the web server you may need to change the port to the REST service in the frontend and in the RequestSender used by LoadGeneratorServlet (default is 43636):

 - change the value of the attribute 'port' at RequestSenderService.java (line 28)
 - change the value of the port in the baseUrl string in the js controller for the frontend page, mainController.js (line 10)